daljeetarora/gettingandcleaningdata-project/README.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+###The dataset includes the following files:

+- 'README.md'

+- 'run_analysis.R': Contains the processing logic that produces the tidy set

+- 'tidy_set.csv': Tidy dataset

+- 'codebook.md': Describes the variables, the data and transformations applied to define the tidy dataset

+The script uses the raw data present in different files.
+Refer to the Raw Data section for more details